 Registration can be completed through Welcu’s system, entering through the registration section that can be found on our web page here.
 The possible payment methods are the following: national or international credit card, debit card, or bank transfer.
 If you live outside of Chile, please change the form of currency for payment from Chilean Pesos to Dollars; otherwise, your card will be rejected.

 In addition to being at least 18 years old, he or she must be fully aware of all the Race’s dimensions and risks, and specifically including the test it takes to complete, and be fully prepared, for all of them.
 Having the minimal experience and semi-autonomy ability in mountains that allows for him or her to successfully and independently confront the challenges presented in ULTRA PAINE®.
 (Please reference Article 4 of the Race’s General Rules for more details).

-The moment you finish registration, you will automatically receive a ticket from Welcu in addition to a confirmation email from the Organization.
+The moment you finish registration, you will automatically receive a ticket from Welcu confirming that your registration is complete.

 email@example.com to change your distance.

 We try to only send relevant information, which may include reminders, important changes, logistical matters, or even promotions from local services that may be attractive and/or beneficial to runners; however, we will not release or share your email address with any third parties.

 It depends on the date of when this notice is given to the Organization.
 For more information, you may check our Rules and Regulations.

 Yes, you can, just let us know sending an email to firstname.lastname@example.org and we will explain you the corresponding process.